aws-samples/msk-powered-financial-data-feed/README.md

 cdk deploy
 ```

-3. Go to your provider instance and test that you can now send and receive messages through the NLB by repeating steps 12 and 13 above.
-The next step is to create a client VPC to run the Kafka consumer application.

 ### Deploying the Kafka client application
 The steps below will create a client EC2 instance in a new VPC to run the Kafka consumer application.
-A VPC endpoint that connects to the MSK cluster via PrivateLink, and a Route 53 Private Hosted Zone that aliases the broker names to the VPC endpoint's DNS name will also be created.
+They will also create a VPC endpoint that connects to the MSK cluster via PrivateLink, and a Route 53 Private Hosted Zone that aliases the broker names to the VPC endpoint's DNS name.

 1. Go to your deployment instance and add the following environment variable to your .bashrc file.
 ```